quality icon

 Average car insurance cost in Vermont by age

-Let’s break down what you can expect to pay in Vermont for full coverage, depending on your age and gender.
+Let’s take a closer look at how much you might pay in Vermont for a full coverage policy based on your age and gender.

 Average car insurance cost in Vermont for young drivers

-In Vermont, 20-year-old male drivers pay an average of $3,553 per year for car insurance, while their female counterparts pay $3,068 for the same coverage.
+For instance, 20-year-old male drivers in Vermont pay an average of $3,553 per year for car insurance, while females of the same age pay $3,068.

-However, by age 25, average car insurance costs drop to about $1,920 per year for male drivers and $1,726 for female drivers.
+But by the time you turn 25, insurance premiums drop to $1,920 a year on average for male drivers and $1,726 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers